-Hygiene: Mini shampoo and conditioner (my luxury items!), Dr. Bronners, Picaridin, toothbrush, and Tom’s of Maine flouride-free toothpaste, baby wipes, toilet paper, Lady Cup.
+Hygiene: Mini shampoo and conditioner (my luxury items!), Dr. Bronners, Picaridin, toothbrush, and Tom’s of Maine flouride-free toothpaste, baby wipes, toilet paper and a plastic trowel, Lady Cup.

-Clothing/Storage: Z packs medium stuff sack, bandana, headband (great for nights when mosquitos can’t resist the inside of your ears!), 2 pairs Smartwool socks, cheap running shorts (for town), Under Armour running shirt (for town), and a long-sleeved athletic shirt I got free from a race I ran this spring.
-My clothes I’m wearing will be Smartwool Socks and Smartwool Bra, a wicking shirt, a Spandits! skirt, and a pair of Spandits! boardie shorts underneath (with the extra pocket option!).
-Camp shoes are some weird random roll up shoe I got for five bucks about 8 years ago and I have no idea what brand they are.
+Clothing/Storage: Z packs medium stuff sack for the sleeping bag; Gossamer Gear stuff sack for clothing; bandana, Buff, 2 pairs Darn Tough socks, cheap running shorts (for town), running shirt (for town), and a long-sleeved athletic shirt I got free from a race.
+My clothes I’m wearing will be Darn Tough socks and Saucony Rock It bra, a wicking shirt, a Spandits! skirt, and a pair of Spandits! boardie shorts underneath (with the extra pocket option!).
+Camp shoes are some weird random roll up shoe I got for five bucks back in 2008 and I have no idea what brand they are.
 Hiking shoes are Altra Running.
 Currently, I'm alternating between the Olympus, Lone Peak, and Timp models depending on my standing around (guiding) versus hardcore hiking ratio.

 Rain Gear: I've testing out a Gossamear Gear Liteflex Umbrella this year and am considering ditching my rain gear altogether!
 I'm also looking at an ALTUS poncho/pack cover combination.
 It's been really popular in distance hiking circles lately.

-NoKey’s pack varies a little from mine, being that he is the one carrying our Double Rainbow Tarptent.
+NoKey’s pack varies a little from mine, being that he is the one carrying our Nemo Hornet Blaze 2 person tent.
 Otherwise, his gear is mostly the same as mine.
-He is carrying the same pack he carried on our AT thru hike in 2012 – a Granite Gear Crown 60.
-I will get his more in depth gear list for the page soon.
+He is carrying a Zpacks Arc Haul - a pack that carries the obscene amount of gear we need as guides and works well for personal trips as well.